Idaho State Bengals football: Rob Phenicie era (2017–2021)

 In 2017, Kramer resigned as head coach, and Idaho State promoted wide receivers coach Rob Phenicie to head coach the same day.
 After five seasons with a cumulative record of 16–35 (.314), Phenicie was fired on November 20, 2021.

 Charlie Ragle era (2022)

 On December 10, 2021, former California special teams coordinator Charlie Ragle was hired to be the Bengals' head coach.
 On November 28, 2022, less than a year after being hired, Ragle left the Bengals after his first season, accumulating only one win.
 He currently holds the lowest win percentage in program history (.091).

 Cody Hawkins era (2023–present)

 After Ragle's departure, Idaho State hired Cody Hawkins, the offensive coordinator for two seasons at UC Davis.
-Hawkins quickly grew popular among the student body at Idaho State earning his nickname "Daddy Hawkins."
-Hawkins ended his inaugural season with a 3-8 record.
-The most notable win in the season being against Eastern Washington dubbed the "Minidome Miracle" after coming back from a 27 point deficit late in the third quarter to win the game 42-41.
+Hawkins quickly grew popular among the student body at Idaho State, earning the nickname "Daddy Hawkins."
+Hawkins ended his inaugural season with a 3–8 record.
+The most notable win in the season being against Eastern Washington dubbed the "Minidome Miracle" after coming back from a 27-point deficit late in the third quarter to win the game 42–41.
+In the 2025 season, Hawkins led the Bengals to a 6–6 overall record (5–3 in conference play), their first non-losing season since 2018, including Idaho State's first away victory against intrastate rival Idaho since 1981.
+Hawkins currently holds the highest winning percentage of any head coach since 2006.